kevinobee/Sitecore.Ship/README.md

     ----WebKitFormBoundaryE19zNvXGzXaLvS5C

-Refer to the `Install Package - Specify Server File Path` above for details of the commands response format.
+The request also accepts an optional `DisableIndexing` parameter.
+For details of this and information on the command's response format refer to the `Install Package - Specify Server File Path` above.

 *Note* that if you have `recordInstallationHistory` enabled you will need to provide `PackageId` and `Description` form parameters in the request that you make.